NiklasKramer/bands/README.md

 - In MATRIX: Navigate Y position
 - In MATRIX + Shift: Adjust glide time

+**Key 1**: Shift modifier

+- Hold to access alternate functions
+- Release to return to normal mode
+- Also activates LED on Grid key 16 when held

 **Key 2**:

 - In INPUTS/EFFECTS: Previous input/effect type
 - In MATRIX: Go to selected position
+- **Shift + Key 2**: Copy current snapshot to clipboard

 **Key 3**:

 - In INPUTS/EFFECTS: Next input/effect type
 - In band modes: Randomize current parameter across all bands
 - In MATRIX: Randomize matrix position
+- **Shift + Key 3**: Paste clipboard to current snapshot

 ### Grid